Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

 \section{Hardness Reductions}

-Since given a recoloring, the non-existence of majority illusion or $p$-illusion can be verified in polynomial time, the problems are in NP.
-We provide two hardness results in this section for eliminating majority illusion and $p$-illusion.
-Specifically, we prove that \textsc{Difr} remains NP-complete when restricted to grid graphs.
-Thus, we cannot hope to design polynomial time algorithms for acyclic or planar graphs, unless P=NP.
-Furthermore, we reduce \textsc{Hitting Set} to $p$-\textsc{Difr} to show hardness even on bipartite DAGs.
-We start with the reduction on grids.
+We provide four hardness reductions in this section for \textsc{Difr} and $p$-\textsc{Difr}.
+Observe that given a recoloring, the non-existence of majority illusion or $p$-illusion can be verified in polynomial time.
+Thus, our problems are in NP.
+We prove that \textsc{Difr} remains NP-complete when restricted to grid graphs and $p$-\textsc{Difr} is hard even on bipartite DAGs.
+Thus, we cannot design polynomial time algorithms for acyclic or planar graphs, unless P=NP.
+Furthermore, we show that $p$-\textsc{Difr} is NP-complete on directed graphs of degree at most three for $p\in (0,\frac{2}{3}]$.
+We start with the reduction on grid graphs.